SergioCalde/Angularv19/README.md

 - Make markers page responsive.
 - Solve problem of bundle size. (angular.json) increase budget sizes.
 - Solve mapbox-gl is not ESM compatible. (angular.json) add allowedCommonJsDependencies and mapbox-gl to dependencies.

+## Teslo Shop
+- Configure tailwindcss and daisyui.
+- Create basic routes and add them to app.routes.
+- Create basic layout component and add it to app.component.
+- Add custom fonts to the project.
+- Create basic product card component.
+- Create FadeIn animation.
+- Use RxResource to load the product.
+- Create product page with product carousel.